 Quiet Time Activities!
 This is for reading a book, coloring, drawing, writing in a journal and other activities the kids can do quietly and on their own.

 Things We Can Do!
-This can be individual activities or things we do as a family like ride your bike, fly a kite, go for a walk, play sports, and so much more.
+This can be individual activities or things we do as a family.
+Activities like ride your bike, fly a kite, go for a walk, or play sports.
+And there is so much more.

 Family Time!
 This is for things we love to do as a family like play a board game, make a pinata, have a picnic, play nature bingo, and have a scavenger hunt.